5 – No guarantee of rights

 Collective bargaining mechanisms remain paralysed 23-03-2017

-After the financial crisis, several laws that radically changed the Greek system of collective bargaining (enshrined in Law No. 1876/90) were enacted in 2010 (Laws No. 3899/2010, No. 4024/2011, No. 4046/2012, No. 4093/2012 and No. 4172/2013).
+(enshrined in Law No. 1876/90) were enacted in 2010 (Laws No. 3899/2010, No. 4024/2011, No. 4046/2012, No. 4093/2012 and No. 4172/2013).
 These reforms have been implemented as requested by the Troika (European Commission, European Central Bank and the International Monetary Fund) and led to a significant erosion of collective, as well as individual, labour rights.
-In fact, a new mechanism for the setting of minimum wages was implemented, delegating this competence exclusively to the government with no involvement of social partners; bargaining levels were derogated; intersectoral and sectoral bargaining was downgraded; company-based agreements were encouraged to become predominant and the extension mechanism was abolished, making collective agreements binding only for signing parties.
-These changes completely undermined collective bargaining institutions leading to a reduction in the collective bargaining coverage from 65 per cent before the crisis to the current 10 per cent.
+In fact, a new mechanism for the setting of minimum wages was implemented, delegating this competence exclusively to the government with no involvement of social partners social partners Unions and employers or their representative organisations. ; bargaining levels were derogated; intersectoral and sectoral bargaining was downgraded; company-based agreements were encouraged to become predominant and the extension mechanism was abolished, making collective agreements binding only for signing parties.
+These changes completely undermined collective bargaining collective bargaining The process of negotiating mutually acceptable terms and conditions of employment as well as regulating industrial relations between one or more workers’ representatives, trade unions, or trade union centres on the one hand and an employer, a group of employers or one or more employers’ organisations on the other.

-After the election of the Syriza-Anel government in September 2015, the Minister of Labor, Panagiotis Skourletis, started an initiative for the re-establishment of collective bargaining in Greece.
-In order to create a wide platform of consent, he organised a tripartite meeting on the subject, following which a new draft law entitled, “Amendment of the provisions of Law 1876/1990 – Restoration and reform of the framework for collective bargaining, mediation and arbitration and other provisions” was created.
+in Greece.
+In order to create a wide platform of consent, he organised a tripartite meeting on the subject, following which a new draft law entitled, “Amendment of the provisions of Law 1876/1990 – Restoration and reform of the framework for collective bargaining collective bargaining The process of negotiating mutually acceptable terms and conditions of employment as well as regulating industrial relations between one or more workers’ representatives, trade unions, or trade union centres on the one hand and an employer, a group of employers or one or more employers’ organisations on the other.

 Despite the universal consent for the Minister’s initiative, the draft law did not go before parliament.
 This happened because the new loan agreement between Greece and its creditors halted the legislative initiative, and stipulated that any changes must take place in agreement with the four institutions and that there cannot be a return to earlier legislation.

-Collective bargaining has still not been restored in Greece.
-Some, small positive signs have started to come from Brussels: on 21 March 2017 the Eurogroup President, Mr. Jeroen Dijsselbloem, said that collective bargaining – being classified as a European “best practice” by a group of experts investigating Greece’s labour market - should be restored in the country.
+– being classified as a European “best practice” by a group of experts investigating Greece’s labour market - should be restored in the country.
 However, on the same occasion he also stated that the implementation of reform programmes in Greece had been slow at the start of the crisis, that the Greek programme is far from being complete and that this “will take many years”.
 Indeed, a few days later, on 23 March 2017, an IMF spokesperson asked Greece for further “pensions and labour reforms”.
-This request sounded grotesque considering the dramatic cost already paid by Greek workers so far in terms of reductions in pensions, minimum wages, living standards and, of course, collective bargaining.
+This request sounded grotesque considering the dramatic cost already paid by Greek workers so far in terms of reductions in pensions, minimum wages, living standards and, of course, collective bargaining collective bargaining The process of negotiating mutually acceptable terms and conditions of employment as well as regulating industrial relations between one or more workers’ representatives, trade unions, or trade union centres on the one hand and an employer, a group of employers or one or more employers’ organisations on the other.

 Court acquitted farmers who shot Bangladeshi strawberry pickers 31-07-2014